bmworozi/personal/README.md

-# This projects is about my Personal Profile
+# This project is about my Personal Profile